Stunning vintage evening dresses: Red carpet looks and skintight bodycon styles from the 1950s & 1960s

 But these weren’t ads for the dresses.
 We will tell you the story at the end of the page, but first, appreciate the look of these spectacular vintage evening dresses.
 In many ways, they were slightly ahead of their time — and also classic enough to stand the test of time.

-1. This slim sequined black evening dress from 1957 gives whole new meaning to LBD – and looks like something you might see at an Oscars gala in Hollywood!
+This sequined dress gives a whole new meaning to LBD – and looks like something you might see at an Oscars gala in Hollywood!

 2. Gold lame on a fabulous form-fitting dress from 1956 with a sheer train